Skip to main content

 4. Actions: Run playbook "resolve-incident"

-Step 3: Whitelists Azure Logic App IP Addresses into Kubernetes cluster Load Balancer
+Step 4: Whitelists Azure Logic App IP Addresses into Kubernetes cluster Load Balancer (Optional)

 You should whitelist the Azure Logic App IP addresses in the Kubernetes cluster Load Balancer to allow the Logic App to communicate with the Penfield Platform.